TheMonk2121/ai-dev-tasks/500_research/500_documentation-coherence-research.md

   - Catalog all reference patterns in the codebase
   - Analyze reference validation and maintenance
   - Test reference resolution and error handling
-  - Map reference dependencies and impact
+  - Map reference dependencies and impac

 ### **4. Update Propagation System**